baus/install-discourse/README.md

 ### Configure Postgres user account

 Discourse uses the Postgres database to store forum data.
-This is an easy way to setup the Postgres server, but it also creates a highly privledged Postgres user account.
+This is an easy way to setup the Postgres server, but it also creates a highly privileged Postgres user account.
-Future revisions of this document may offer alternatives for creating the Postgres DBs, which would allow Discourse to login to Postgres as a user with lower privledges.
+Future revisions of this document may offer alternatives for creating the Postgres DBs, which would allow Discourse to login to Postgres as a user with lower privileges.

 ```bash
 $ sudo -u postgres createuser admin -s -P